trentm/node-bunyan/README.md

 ## stream type: `raw`

-- `raw`: Similar to a "stream" writeable stream, except that the write method is given raw log record *Object*s instead of a JSON-stringified string.
+- `raw`: Similar to a "stream" writable stream, except that the write method is given raw log record *Object*s instead of a JSON-stringified string.
   This can be useful for hooking on further processing to all Bunyan logging: pushing to an external service, a RingBuffer (see below), etc.